Home > Management > Management and leadership > Charisma at the service of your managerial leadership

 2 - Assertiveness

-Assert yourself, with respect for others.
+Assert yourself, while respecting others.

 3 - Good preparation